 If you have an under-lit garden, inferior hydroponics nutrients, too-low nutrient ppm, a too-cold grow room, or you’re not providing enough water to your marijuana plants, the extra C02 could do more harm than good.

-You also adjust your growing season calendar when you add C02 because your plants speed up so you can get to bloom phase earlier, and be done with bloom phase earlier, depending on how your marijuana strains respond to the extra C02.
+You adjust your growing calendar when you add C02 because your plants speed up so you get to bloom phase earlier, and it finishes faster.

-This can give you more crops per year…meaning more pounds of fine marijuana!
+This gives you more crops per year…meaning more pounds of fine marijuana!

-I give my marijuana plants an increased base nutrients ppm, along with special additives like CarboLoad, Bud Factor X, B-52, Big Bud, Hammerhead (or Overdrive) during bloom phase…so they have B vitamins, resin gland stimulation, more energy, and extra phosphorus and potassium to go along with their C02-enhanced metabolism.
+I give my marijuana plants an increased base nutrients ppm, along with special additives like Bud Ignitor, Bud Candy, Bud Factor X, B-52, Big Bud, and Overdrive during bloom phase.

 Providing this kind of full package of optimized nutrition gives your hydroponics cannabis plants the foundation they need so the added C02 is most beneficial for your marijuana.

-In a greenhouse, grow tent, indoor grow room or other enclosure you easily achieve this by adjusting your fans and venting (including adjusting their angle, pitch, aeration strength and timing), and by using small-diameter tubing to channel C02 directly into your marijuana leaf zone.
+Marijuana growers achieve this by adjusting fans and venting (including adjusting their angle, pitch, aeration strength and timing), and by using small-diameter tubing to channel C02 directly into the marijuana leaf zone.

-My C02 hardware is a C02 tank, regulator, flow rate valve, C02 sensor, automatic shutoff apparatus, and a monitor that coordinates C02 disbursement, aeration fan timing, and vent fan timing so you don’t suck the added C02 out of your marijuana garden.
+My C02 hardware is a C02 tank, regulator, flow rate valve, C02 sensor, automatic shutoff apparatus, and a monitor that coordinates C02 disbursement and venting.

-My second favorite C02 for marijuana apparatus is a C02 burner, but there are problems with those units: they create heat, humidity, and safety problems, and you have to source and use propane or natural gas.
+My second favorite C02 for marijuana apparatus is a C02 burner, but they create heat, humidity, and safety problems, and you have to source and use propane or natural gas.

 Only you can decide if these drawbacks are worth it in your marijuana garden.